 3. Discuss guardianship

 Who takes care of your little one if you cannot?
 In some relationships this is an easy discussion and in others it is more fraught.
-The earlier you can begin to refine that answer, the better.
+Key considerations should include your shared values, their financial stability, and location (proximity to extended family).
+It is important to not assume someone's willingness or ability, having a conversation is imperative.
+The earlier you can begin to refine this answer, the better.

 4. Update estate plans